Introduction

 </div>Conditional Styling Based on Parent Tag

-When you need to style child elements based on the tag of their parent, you can use the & selector in combination with the parent tag.
+When you need to style child elements based on the tag of their parent, you can use the in-[tag] variant to check if the element is inside a specific parent tag.

 <p>